 When learning Spanish, developing a Spanish accent is critical.
-If your ultimate goal is to have conversations with native Spanish speakers then they need to understand enough to respond back-and-forth at a natural speed.
+If your ultimate goal is to have conversations with native Spanish speakers, then they need to understand enough to respond back-and-forth at a natural speed.
 You can spend years learning Spanish vocabulary, conjugations, and tenses.
 If your accent isn’t correct, your conversations will be slow and unsatisfying.
 If you’ve ever had somebody switch to English on you, you know exactly what I mean.
 Here are some basics for perfecting your Spanish accent.

 The perfect Spanish accent

 Spanish accents vary between regions too.
 Over 21 different countries speak Spanish.
 Each one has its own unique pronunciation.
 Vocabulary words even change from country to country.
-In classroom or online Spanish lessons, you should learn a neutral or “TV-friendly” accent.
+In the classroom or online Spanish lessons, you should learn a neutral or “TV-friendly” accent.
 With neutral pronunciation at the start, you can adjust later.

 Spanish vowel sounds

-Unlike in English where pronunciation can vary, Spanish vowels have only one sound each.
+Unlike in English, where pronunciation can vary, Spanish vowels have only one sound each.
 A, E, I, O, U, are always pronounced ah, eh, ee, oh, oo as in the following words: father, shed, see, orange, and too.
 There are no long vowels.
 These five basic short vowel sounds never change.

 Growing up, my Chilean mother used the book Silabario published in 1945 to drill me on vowel sounds in Spanish.
 It was all about repeating vowels using each letter of the alphabet: a, e, i, o, u, ba, be, bi, bo, bu, and so on until za, ze, zi, zo, zu.
-An excellent practise method for beginners.
+An excellent practice method for beginners.

 Stress the proper syllable